-This book describes the NSF supported senior design projects during the fifth year of this effort during the academic year 1992-93.
-The map in Figure 1.1 shows the locations of the Principal Investigators participating in the program during this academic year.
-The introduction provides some background material on this book, elements of design, and illustrative engineering design experiences at two universities participating in this effort.
+This book describes the NSF supported senior design projects during the eighth year of this effort during the academic year 1995-96.
+The introduction provides some background material on this book, elements of design, and illustrative engineering design experiences at two universities that participated in this effort.

-After the introduction, eighteen chapters follow, with each chapter devoted to one participating school.
+After the introduction, twelve chapters follow, with each chapter devoted to one participating school.
 The chapters begin by completely identifying the school and the principal investigator(s).
 Following the chapter introduction for the school, each senior design project description is written using the following format.
-On page one, the individuals involved with the project are completely identified, including the student(s), the professor(s) who supervised the project, and the many professionals involved in the daily lives and education of the disabled individual.
+On page one, the individuals involved with the project are identified, including the student(s), the professor(s) who supervised the project, and the many professionals involved in the daily lives and education of the disabled individual.
 A brief nontechnical description of the project follows with a summary of the impact on how the project has improved the quality of life of the disabled person.
 A photograph of the device or the device modification is usually included.
 Following this, a technical description of the device or device modification is given, with parts specified only if they are of such a special nature that the project could not be fabricated without knowing the exact identity of the part.
 An approximate cost of the project is provided, excluding personnel costs.

 Most projects are described in two pages.
-However, the first project in each chapter is usually significantly longer and contains more analytic content.
+However, the first or last project in each chapter is usually significantly longer and contains more analytic content.
 Individuals wishing more information on a particular design should contact the designated supervising principal investigator.

-The purpose of this publication is two-fold.
+The purpose of this publication is twofold.
 One obvious purpose is to serve as a reference or handbook for future senior design projects.
-If this goal is achieved, the quality of senior design projects will improve and an even greater project impact will be felt by persons with disabilities.
-Additionally, students will be exposed to this unique body of applied information on current technology, thus providing an even broader education, especially in the area of rehabilitation design.
+Students are exposed to this unique body of applied information on current technology in this and previous editions of this book.
+This provides an even broader education typically experienced in an undergraduate curriculum, especially in the area of rehabilitation design.
 Many technological advances originate from work in the space, defense, entertainment and communications industry.
 Few of these advances have been applied to the rehabilitation field, making the contributions of this NSF Program all the more important.